scala/scala-lang/_posts/2026-03-31-release-notes-3.8.3.md

 ### Scala 2 JVM optimizer ported to Scala 3 ([#25165](https://github.com/scala/scala3/pull/25165))

 Scala 3 now includes the port of the Scala 2 JVM backend optimizer.
 The optimizer is opt-in: compiler flag `-opt` enables local bytecode optimizations, while `-opt-inline:...` controls which classes and packages may be inlined across call sites.
-This brings Scala 3 to feature parity with the Scala 2 optimizer and opens the door to significant performance gains for JVM applications.
+This brings Scala 3 to feature parity with the Scala 2 optimizer and opens the door to performance gains for JVM applications.

 Rather than enabling blanket inlining everywhere, it is usually better to start from explicit filters.
 The `-opt-inline` setting accepts a comma-separated list of patterns; `**` matches all classes, `a.**` matches a package and its subpackages, `<sources>` matches classes compiled in the current run, and a leading `!` excludes matches.
 The last matching pattern wins.